 The feedback on DLA Piper esports laws of the World

 But, as often happens, there were also those individuals challenging the groundedness of the legal issues that we had raised, arguing that a large number of online and land-based esports tournaments had been organized with no legal issue at all.
-And indeed, their point of view was that there was no need to have specific rules on esports since, for the time being, they were unregulated, which was fine with them.
+And indeed, their point of is was that there is no need to have specific rules on esports since, for the time being, they were unregulated, which was fine with them.

 The legal challenges for global esports online platforms and tournaments

 Unfortunately, this view is a misconception that is due to the lack of legal challenges raised by authorities so far in some countries where the esports market is still quite small to be detected by regulators.
+This scenario recalls the evolution of land-based poker tournaments that were flourishing in an unregulated manner before reaching a considerable size that attracted the interest of authorities which started investigating them and players.

 The esports market is quickly growing.
 The recent League of Legends Final in Paris had more viewers than the Super Bowl, and considerable investments are occurring in the sector.
-A long term plan tackling the esports market cannot ignore the potential legal challenges and how to address them.
+A long-term plan tackling the esports market cannot ignore the potential legal challenges and how to address them.

 This reason is behind our decision to publish the DLA Piper esports laws of the world report that is not a replacement of legal advice but gives indications on issues such as

 - What are the main laws applicable to esports?
-These laws include gambling laws, sports laws and laws on prize promotions whose impact on esports events and online platforms considerably depends on how they are structured, requiring an in-depth review before the launch;
+These laws include gambling laws, sports laws, and laws on prize promotions whose impact on esports events and online platforms considerably depends on how they are structured, requiring an in-depth review before the launch;

 - What types of prizes can be awarded to players, and how shall they be contracted?
 This aspect is extremely tricky in some jurisdictions that do not allow prizes in cash unless specific conditions are put in place.
 Likewise, limitations are imposed on payments performed by players to participate in esports tournaments and to the type of arrangement between the platform and the participating players;